Praneet460/DataVisualizationPyDelhi/README.md

 Fork the repository to run the jupyter notebook on your own computer.

 ### About the dataset
-The datasets used for exploration is [Pokemon Dataset](https://www.kaggle.com/rounakbanik/pokemon/home)
+The datasets used for exploration is [Pokemon Dataset](https://github.com/Praneet460/DataVisualizationPyDelhi/blob/master/pokemon.csv)

+You can download the dataset from [Kaggle](https://www.kaggle.com/rounakbanik/pokemon/home)

 ### Why visualization?
 <b>“Visualization gives you answers to questions you didn’t know you had.”</b> – [Ben Schneiderman](https://www.cs.umd.edu/users/ben/)